Fariha-1999/Doctor-Alert-System/README.md

      - The trained model is not uploaded (due to size limits), but users can retrain it by running the notebook.
   > **Note:** These files are **not included** in the repository.
 Running the notebook will generate them automatically.

 5. **Notes for running the project:**
    - You don’t need to upload large files (like audio or database) to GitHub.
 Users can generate them by running the notebook.
-   - If someone wants to reproduce results, they should just run the notebook step by step.
+   - If someone wants to reproduce results, they should just run the notebook step by step strictly.